transfem-org/TransFish/README.md

 - To add another admin account:
   - Go to the user's page > 3 Dots > About > Moderation > turn on "Moderator"
   - Go back to Overview > click the clipboard icon next to the ID
-  - Run `psql -d calckey` (or whatever the database name is)
+  - Run `psql -d firefish` (or whatever the database name is)
   - Run `UPDATE "user" SET "isAdmin" = true WHERE id='999999';` (replace `999999` with the copied ID)
-  - Restart your Calckey server
+  - Restart your Firefish server